 A legal charge levied against some goods and services.

-When a potential buyer physically attends a property, to look around.
+When a potential tenant physically attends a property to look around.

 Income from a property calculated as a percentage of its value.